1977 VFL grand final: Television coverage

-First Grand Final
+First grand final

 First quarter

-Collingwood captain Max Richardson won the toss and elected to kick to the Jolimont (City) End.
-North Melbourne scored the first goal of the game seven minutes into the opening quarter through acting captain and full-back Dench, who had followed the play downfield.
-He played on immediately after taking an intercept mark from a clearing kick by Collingwood half-back Manassa, dodged an attempted tackle and kicked a goal.
-The Kangaroos added a second goal a few minutes later when Baker gathered the ball as it spilled behind a pack contest, finishing off a fine sequence of play which had started with Gumbleton deep in defence.
-The Magpies then got their first goal for the game—and their only goal for the quarter—through Anderson, who finished off a great piece of play upfield by Thompson, Wearmouth and Dunne to swoop onto the ball as it spilled free from a contest in the goal square and run into an open goal.
+Collingwood captain Max Richardson won the toss and elected to kick to the City end of the ground.
+North Melbourne scored the first goal of the game seven minutes into the opening quarter through acting captain and full-back David Dench, who had followed the play downfield.
+He played on immediately after taking an intercept mark from a clearing kick by Collingwood half-back Phil Manassa, dodged an attempted tackle and kicked a goal.
+The Kangaroos added a second goal a few minutes later when Phil Baker gathered the ball as it spilled behind a pack contest, finishing off a fine sequence of play which had started with Frank Gumbleton deep in defence.

+The Magpies then got their first goal for the game—and their only goal for the quarter—through Graeme Anderson, who finished off a great piece of play upfield by Len Thompson, Ronnie Wearmouth and Ross Dunne to swoop onto the ball as it spilled free from a contest in the goal square and run into an open goal.
 Two further goals by Baker from set shots at the 16- and 21-minute mark would help give North Melbourne a 17-point lead at quarter time.
-During the quarter, Shaw was reported for striking Montgomery with a clenched fist to the stomach.
-He would later be cleared to play in the Replay.
+During the quarter, Ray Shaw was reported for striking Ken Montgomery with a clenched fist to the stomach.
+Shaw would later be cleared to play in the replay.

 Second quarter

-From the first bounce, the ball was driven quickly into Collingwood's attack by Ireland and Anderson, who passed towards star forward Moore.
-He was awarded a free kick in the marking contest with Gumbleton and converted the subsequent set shot for the first of his four goals in the game.
-Five minutes later, the margin was reduced to six points when North Melbourne's defenders were unable to intercept a tricky, bouncing kick into attack by Wearmouth, allowing Kink to run onto the ball and score with a left-footed snap shot.
-The physical intensity of the match lifted as both sides traded behinds—Briedis kicking four of them, eventually finishing with seven—before the Magpies scored their third goal when Moore marked a long pass from Wayne Richardson and kicked straight at the 29-minute mark.
-North Melbourne's lead had been cut to two points when the siren sounded for half time, and North coach Barassi voiced his displeasure.
+From the first bounce, the ball was driven quickly into Collingwood's attack by Andrew Ireland and Anderson, who passed towards star forward Peter Moore.
+Moore was awarded a free kick in the marking contest with Gumbleton and converted the subsequent set shot for the first of his four goals in the game.
+Five minutes later, the margin was reduced to six points when North Melbourne's defenders were unable to intercept a tricky, bouncing kick into attack by Wearmouth, allowing Rene Kink to run onto the ball and score with a left-footed snap shot.
+The physical intensity of the match lifted as both sides traded behinds—Arnold Briedis kicking four of them, eventually finishing with seven—before the Magpies scored their third goal when Moore marked a long pass from Wayne Richardson and kicked straight at the 29-minute mark.
+North Melbourne's lead had been cut to two points when the siren sounded for half time, and North coach Ron Barassi voiced his displeasure.